Thalang, Phuket: Your Ultimate Guide

 Shop Til You Drop At Central Festival

 There are shopping malls and then there are shopping malls – the kind that yank your eyes wide, make your head spin like Leo’s totem, see your heart thump through your linen shirt and leave you utterly exhausted in the best way possible.
 The new Central Festival is the latter.
 Oh man is it the latter.
 It is the retail heart of Phuket.
 That ginormous one-stop shop that has it all and more; the distinct feeling of western-malls made more magical by the Thai way of doing things.
-It’s four floors of food courts, undercover parking, six-screen cinemas and the best of the best brands – names like Chanel and Estee Lauder, Armani, Calvin Klein, Mango and Zara.
+It’s four floors of food courts, undercover parking, six-screen cinemas and the best of the best brands – names like Gucci, Hermes, Kata Spade, Chanel Louis Vuitton, Armani, Calvin Klein, Mango and Zara.
 It’s a shopper’s paradise in the middle of paradise, perfect for window shopping (and just soaking in a decent dollop of air-conditioning, for that matter).

 Gems, Gems And A Whole Lotta Gems